-To understand the potential effect of the climate hazards discussed above, this information needs to be grounded in the qualities, values, and needs of the community.
-The social network of the community and the values held by that community can shape and inform the level of risk an event or hazard may pose.
+Assessing the potential effect of such climate hazards requires taking into account the qualities, values, and needs of the community.
+The social network of the community and the values held by that community shape and inform the level of risk an event or hazard may pose.
 Arrowsic has a strong social network and a long history of volunteerism and civic engagement.
-These social connections can make it easier for everyone to access information, share resources, and contribute their strengths to the whole.
+These social connections make it easier for everyone to access information, share resources, and contribute their strengths to the whole.
 A functioning social network increases the community's resilience and helps to mitigate the risk that certain hazards may pose.

 Along with social networks, community values play a role in understanding the impact of various hazards.
 A climate hazard that poses a risk to human life, like a flooded neighborhood, holds more weight than a washed-out dock.
-Assets could also include infrastructure like the Fire Barn or Bridge, or broader values like the health of local ecosystems.
+Assets include infrastructure like municipal buildings, roads, or the broadband network, or broader values like the health of local ecosystems.
 The level of exposure of these assets to climate hazards also influences the amount of risk.
 The risk posed by flooding is greater in residential areas that are in low-lying coastal areas of Arrowsic than houses along its steep coastal bluffs.